 Who’s got your back?

-Your most important resource isn’t always the cash in hand; just as important is the ideas, advice and experience of mentors and business connections who are generous with their knowledge.
+Your most important resource isn’t always the cash in hand; just as important are the ideas, advice and experience of mentors and business connections who are generous with their knowledge.
 Do you have solid, ongoing support from people in your personal or professional life who stand ready to cheer you on (or give you a painful reality check)?
 Their honest reactions will help you fine-tune your offering, not to mention give you essential guidelines for running your business.

 Also keep in mind that being a small business owner doesn’t mean you have to do everything on your own.
 Focus on the things you love doing and are good at doing, and partner on the pieces that feel like work to you.
 There are always going to be tasks to finish and skills that you’ll need to learn as you go.
 Set your mind to asking the right questions and being open to unfamiliar or unwelcome ideas, and you can set a direct course to running your own successful enterprise.